appacademy/campus-hybrid-setup/ubuntu-setup.md

    source ~/.bashrc
 ```

-2. Run the following commands in your Ubuntu terminal in order to install the
+1. Run the following commands in your Ubuntu terminal to install the correct
-   correct version of Ruby and the gems we'll be using in the course:
+   version of Ruby and the gems you'll be using in the course:

 ```shell
    rbenv install 2.5.1